Spring's last gasp: the June releases

 Life of Riley (France, 2014)

 French director Alain Resnais (Hiroshima mon amour, Last Year at Marienbad, Mélo) made one last film before he died last year at age 92, and it was this one.
 Set in Yorkshire, it's a French-language adaptation of Life of Riley, a 2010 comedy by famous British playwright Alan Ayckbourn.
 In it, a fellow named George Riley (talked about but never seen) is diagnosed with a terminal illness.
 Hoping to raise his spirits, his close friends get him to act in an amateur production of a favourite old play, Relatively Speaking (written by Ayckbourn himself, back in 1965).
 Rehearsals stir up old love affairs and feuds, George miraculously recovers from his illness entirely, and the good intentions of his friends are thrown into disarray.
 As he did with the wonderful Mélo, Renais maintains the theatricality of the play (simple studio sets, entrances and exits through curtains, obvious props).
 Then he adds a touch of the surreal by employing cartoon interludes and backdrops and vibrant colours, all intended to highlight the childish and the absurd in the friends' behaviour.
 The cast brings back several Resnais favourites – Sabine Azema (his ex-wife), André Dussolier, Hippolyte Girardot – and also features the versatile Sadrine Kiberlain; all are excellent.
 They're interviewed in the extras on this new dual-format edition (Blu-ray and DVD), and so is critic Geoffrey O'Brien; there's also a trailer and a 36-page booklet.
-The discs won't play on standard North American players, however; they're code-locked to Europe, for copyright reasons.
+The discs won't play on standard North American players, however; they're code-locked to Europe.

 Paper Moon (U.S., 1973)